jlan84/sql-python-assignment/individual.md

 # SQL Pipelines

-We're working with the same data as the [SQL pair exercise](https://github.com/zipfian/sql/blob/master/pair.md).
+We're working this morning with the same data as the [SQL pair exercise](https://github.com/zipfian/sql/blob/master/pair.md).

 ## Write a SQL pipeline